lalitkumarj/lalitkumarj.github.io/aed.md

 - Homework 1: Due at midnight May 8th.
 [Link](https://github.com/lalitkumarj/AEDClassNotes/raw/main/hw1.pdf)

+**Homeworks**
+Project drafts are due June 1st.
+Final versions are due June 9th.
+All projects should
+- Be 10-12 pages not including references (I recommend the Neurips Template files [here](https://nips.cc/Conferences/2020/PaperInformation/StyleFiles))
+- Have a problem statement and motivation.
+- Have a thorough discussion of related works and background material.
+- Include major results/algorithms.
+- Have empirical evaluations.
+- Propose a new problem.

 <style>
 .tablelines table, .tablelines td, .tablelines th {
         border: 1px solid black;